-Favorite Bike and Boat tour to see the largest tulip fields in the Netherlands!
-Explore the open-air museum of the Zuiderzee, working windmills, Tulip Festival of Bloemendagen, a medieval castle and day exploring the beautiful Island Texel.
-We celebrate the famous holiday of Kingsday, cycle to glorious Alkmaar to visit their famous Cheese Market and enjoy tasty Dutch treats like Pannekoeken.
-Trip includes Keukenhof tickets so you can spend a day at the gardens.
+Favorite Bike and Boat tour to see the largest tulip fields in Holland!
+Explore the open-air museum of the Zuiderzee, working windmills, Tulip Festival of Bloemendagen, and day exploring the beautiful Island, Texel.
+Not to mention, we partake of the famous Alkmaar Cheese Market.

 It's just a short cycle along the dike today to quaint Edam, named after the famous cheese.Here we enjoy a short walk of this town from 1200.